 These one-shot classes are a great way to learn from a variety of instructors about creative writing, brainstorming, and plot.
-Meet others in the writing community, expand your skills and practice writing with some fun exercises.
+Meet others in the writing community, expand your skills and learn.
 All skill levels are welcome.

 Workshops are open to everyone in the community and are free!

 No sign in is required.
 Just show up!